Area Model Multiplication – Definition With Examples

 • Step 2: Draw a grid of size 2 by 2.

-• Step 3: On the top of the grid, write the expanded terms for one of the multiplicands as shown in the previous example.
-Mention the same for the other multiplicand on the left side.
+• Step 3: On the top of the grid, write the terms for one of the multiplicands.
+Mention the other multiplicand on the left side.
+In this example, we get:

 • Step 4: In the first cell, put down the product of the tens of both the numbers.
 In the second and third cells, put the product of the tens and ones of the numbers accordingly.
 In the fourth cell, put the product of the ones of both the numbers.